jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

   (a) receives an application for the renewal of that letter of accreditation under subsection (3); and (b) receives payment of the prescribed fee (if any); and (c) is satisfied that the applicant continues to meet the requirements for accreditation prescribed by regulations made under this Act.
+(5) Subsection (6) applies if—
-(5) Where an application for the renewal of a letter of accreditation has been made but not dealt with before the letter of accreditation expires, the letter of accreditation shall continue in force until the application is dealt with by the Secretary.
+  (a) an application for the renewal of a letter of accreditation is made no later than 3 months before the letter of accreditation expires; and
+  (b) the application is not dealt with before the letter of accreditation expires.
+(6) The letter of accreditation continues in force until the application is dealt with by the Secretary.

 ### 30D Revocation of accreditation
 (1) Subject to subsection (3), the Secretary may at any time revoke the accreditation of any person as an accredited person if the Secretary is satisfied that the person—